Luffyyy/BeardLib-Editor/README.md

 Yep! you can create new levels from scratch using BeardLib Editor Don't know how to? begin reading the guide in here https://modworkshop.net/wiki.php?action=view&id=11

-## Feedback
-Please report the issues in GitHub not here, it's much easier to manage issues in GitHub.
-If you'll comment issues/crash reports here, I will either delete the comment or ignore it. so post it here https://github.com/simon-wh/PAYDAY-2-BeardLib-Editor/issues

 ## Before you stop reading!
 This mod requires first of all BeardLib itself https://modworkshop.net/mydownloads.php?action=view_down&did=14924 and then requires the pdmod https://www.dropbox.com/s/hwjimqxjg7ehrmm/BeardLibEditor%20Physics%20Fix.pdmod?dl=0 to be installed, it will change the physics settings to allow collisions